Our Top 20 Summertime List

 - Hike the Vista Trail to the top of the mountain at Camp Plymouth State Park and be rewarded with an awesome view of Echo Lake.

-- Hike the Appalachian Trail North at Clarendon Gorge and cross the Bob Brugmann Suspension Bridge, then swim in the creek below.
+- Hike the Appalachian Trail South at Clarendon Gorge and cross the Bob Brugmann Suspension Bridge, then swim in the creek below.

-- Hang out on the back deck with a book and a pina colada, or take a dip in the hot tub.
+- Hang out on the back deck, or the hammock, or the porch swing, with a book and a pina colada.

 - At dusk, drive to the Moose Crossing and wait to see if you’re lucky enough to site one of those majestic creatures.
 (Turn right at the Echo Lake Inn, continue out Kingdom Rd. about five miles – watch for the homemade sign.)
 Be patient.